Anujverma89/cheetsheets/dart.md

 ### String :
 * String holds the sequence of UTF-16.
 * It can be created using both single quote '' & double quote "".
 * String interpolation means to add some dyanamic values in string using `'THis is $dyamic value'` $dynamic get's replaced with actual value in string.
+Putting the value of expression inside string.
-* Can define multiline string using three quotes. """ expanding in multiple lines"""
+* Can define multiline string using three quotes """ expanding in multiple lines""".
+Multiline strings are printed on the console in the same way they are defined.
+* We can add escape sequence in string.
+* Concatination of string can be done using `s1+s2` that is using + operator.
+* Raw string in a dart is string whose escape sequence are not processed they remain same. `"Hello brother\n`.

 ```dart
 // types in dart